chris-santiago/stringcluster/README.md

 |`threshold`|float|Threshold to determine similarities; must be between [0, 1]; default 0.8.|
 |`stop_tokens`|str|RegEx pattern to remove during tokenization; default `r'[\W_]+'`|

-Although we're using Tf-Idf vectorization, and common tokens will have less effect, it's still important to provide a list of domain-specific stop tokens.
+Although we're using Tf-Idf vectorization, and common tokens will have less effect, we can improve performance by providing a list of domain-specific stop tokens.
 In this case, we'll remove special characters, white space and any word that relates to "corporation", "incorporated", etc., prior to Tf-Idf vectorization-- these variations within a company's name are meaningless.

 After fitting the `StringCluster` object and transforming the data, we see that all 11 variations of "Facebook" have consolidated to "FACEBOOK INC".